-During 2011, passengers arriving at Macao by sea numbered 12,365,302, an increase of 20.71 percent over the 2010 figure.
-Of these, 8,283,122 entered Macao via the Outer Harbour Ferry Terminal.
-In all, 322,928 visitors entered Macao via the Inner Harbour, and 3,759,252 entered via the Taipa Temporary Ferry Terminal.
+According to statistics provided by the Public Security Police, during 2012, some 11,484,840 passengers arrived in Macao by sea, an increase of 4.2 percent over the 2011 figure.
+Of these, 7,042,005 entered Macao via the Outer Harbour Ferry Terminal, 541,090 visitors via the Inner Harbour, and 3,901,745 via the Taipa Temporary Ferry Terminal.

-In 2011, 74,903 containers or 101,989 TEUs (twenty-foot equivalent units) were shipped in and out of Macao by sea, representing increases of 14.76 percent and 11.69 percent, respectively, on the 2010 figures.
+In 2012, 87,707 containers or 119,927 TEUs (twenty-foot equivalent units) were shipped in and out of Macao by sea, representing increases of 17.10 percent and 17.59 percent, respectively, on the 2011 figures.

-Cross-Border Helicopter Services
+Cross-border Helicopter Services

-Helicopter is the most convenient way to travel between Macao and Hong Kong.
+Helicopters are the most convenient way to travel between Macao and Hong Kong.
 A helicopter passenger transportation service was inaugurated in November 1990.
 Jointly operated by Helicopters Hong Kong (Heli HongKong) and East Asia Airlines, the service has reduced the travelling time between Hong Kong and Macao to only 16 minutes.
 It operates from 9.00am to 11.00pm, with scheduled flights in each direction every 30 minutes.
 In addition, East Asia Airlines began operating daily passenger helicopter flights between Macao and Shenzhen in April 2002.
-In 2011, there were 16,335 helicopter flights to and from Hong Kong via the Outer Harbour Ferry Terminal, and there were 3,671 flights between mainland China and Macao.
+In 2012, there were 14,920 helicopter flights to and from Hong Kong via the Outer Harbour Ferry Terminal, and 3,412 flights between mainland China and Macao.